 Max Pensky, professor of philosophy and co-director of Binghamton's Institute for Genocide and Mass Atrocity Prevention, presented "Is the Battle Against Impunity Worth Winning?" from 3-5PM on Wednesday, November 8 in UU-Old Union Hall.
 He took up the issue of the purpose and future prospects of international criminal law.
 Since the mid-1990s, international criminal law has gained dramatically in profile, prestige and influence, culminating in the advent of international criminal tribunals and the International Criminal Court.
 In the policies and practices of the United Nations and the larger international human rights organizations, a new norm of anti-impunity has emerged in tandem with these new international institutions.
 Battling impunity, resisting a culture of impunity or closing the "impunity gap" has become a near-universal goal of international human rights efforts.
 But what is impunity, and why is it bad enough to justify the project of continuing and expanding international criminal justice?
 Pensky argues that a narrow conception of the battle against impunity - punishing perpetrators of serious international crimes - is inadequate to justify a future for international criminal law.
 A broader conception - providing accountability - is currently too vague to be of real help.
 Pensky offered a more precise conception of accountability based in deliberation, the public giving and taking of reasons.

-Law-Breaking and Theories of Resistance, a conference organized by SPEL graduate students, took place on Saturday, November 4, 2017 at Binghamton University's Downtown Center (UDC).
+Law-Breaking and Theories of Resistance, a conference organized by SPEL graduate students, will take place on Saturday, November 4, 2017 at Binghamton University's Downtown Center (UDC).
 More information is available on the conference website.